rdplus2015/resources/backend/java/01_introduction.md

 3. **JavaFX API**: For building rich graphical user interfaces (GUIs).

 4. **Spring Framework** (third-party API): Although not included in Java SE/EE, it is widely used for developing Java applications, providing features for dependency injection, transaction management, and more.

-## Benefits of the Java API

--   **Abstraction**: The API hides complex internal details, allowing you to focus on business logic.
--   **Large Ecosystem**: Java offers a vast set of standardized APIs for a variety of applications.
--   **Community Support**: A large community supports the development of new libraries and frameworks compatible with the Java API.